England-County Durham Flag

 An attached image of logos included the Co-op™ and LUSH™, surely not?
 It took a week to realise they were some of those not involved so sorry to both for the brief drop off in sales of hummus, Fairtrade wine and Bath Bombs.

-[1] It may not have been mentioned that you might want to check access after August 12th.
+As for toffs hunkering in the bunkers, it may not have been mentioned that you might want to check access after August 12th.

 After less than a mile, some mysterious looking doings as things begin to level out.
 This is what's left of the Standing Engine at the top of Bolt's Law Railway Incline.